-In all series of large cars, two different gas tanks are used.
-All large cars except estate wagons have a tank which is located in the kick-up area over the rear axle and is held in place with four bolts through the tank flange; estate wagons have a different tank which is located to the rear of the single exhaust system muffler and is held in place with two straps.
+In all series of large cars, three different gas tanks are used.
+Series 4400-4600-4800 cars except estate wagons have a tank which is located in the kick-up area over the rear axle and is held in place with four bolts through the tank flange; estate wagons have a different tank which is located to the rear of the single exhaust system muffler and is held in place with two straps.
+Rivieras have a different tank which has the filler located in the rear center.

-A total of four different gas gauge tank units are used.
-Estate wagons require a separate tank unit because the feed pipe is at a different angle.
-If the car is equipped with air conditioning, the tank unit must have two pipes - the feed pipe and a vapor return pipe.
+A total of six different tank units are required, because, if the car is equipped with air conditioning, the tank unit must have two pipes - the feed pipe and a vapor return pipe.

-b.
-Removing and Installing Gas Gauge Tank Unit (Except Estate Wagons)
+Removing and Installing Gas Gauge Tank Unit (Except Station Wagons and Rivieras)